Puzzles, games, toys, and imaginative new worlds.

 I’d love to hear from you.

-In this future where, economic and environmental decline has worsened and the gap between rich and poor never been wider a single act of defiance against the corrupt protectionist thugs on her street leads down a path to understanding the nature of her city and its true masters.
+Economic and environmental decline has intensified and the gap between rich and poor has become an untenable powder-keg.
+An impulsive act against the corrupt protectionist thugs on her street begins her journey towards understanding the nature of her city and its true masters.

-Her experience joyriding in stolen cars as a teenager becomes extremely useful as she enters a racing league where various conflicting underworld factions recreate the bloody Roman Circus Maximus using high-tech miniaturized aircraft in the tunnels of the city.
-In these tight confines and absurd speeds crashing is just a matter of time, but the mysterious SHIFT technology re-purposed from military stealth aircraft can land you on the right side of the razors edge between life and death.
+Sordid teen years spent joyriding in stolen cars are now an advantage as she enters a racing league where dangerous underworld factions recreate the bloody Circus Maximus using high-tech miniaturized aircraft in the subway tunnels beneath the city.
+In these tight confines and absurd speeds crashing is just a matter of time, but the miraculous SHIFT technology repurposed from military stealth aircraft can land you on the right side of the razor's edge between life and death.

 "I want to stay as close to the edge as I can without going over.
 Out on the edge you see all kinds of things you can't see from the center."